 In the future, i also plan to add some sort of brace to the frame, to make it more stiff and allow for higher speeds.
 Besides that, i already ordered a Textured Spring PEI Sheet with magnetic base to remove finished prints easier.
 I will update this article with results after i receive it.

 Overall, the Artillery Sidewinder X1 3D printer is awesome.
-Currently, the X1 can be bought for $399 from Gearbest which in my opinion is a bargain for a solid printer that produces great results.
+Currently, the Artillery Sidewinder X1 can be ordered from Aliexpress, Gearbest or Amazon for around 400$.
+In my opinion, this is a bargain for a solid printer that produces great results.
 If you order from Aliexpress the printer can be delivered from a local warehouse.

 Out of the box, the prints are decent, but with a bit of tweaks and fine tuning that takes less than 1 hour, the printer can show it’s capabilities.